ReqLLM (ReqLLM v1.0.0)

 Generates text using an AI model, returning only the text content.

-Gets an API key from the keyring.
+Gets an API key from application config or system environment.

 Creates a JSON schema object compatible with ReqLLM.